-8 Q. Could you summarize your principal conclusions as to the costs 9 and benefits of controlling CO2 emissions?

-A. Over the past 200 years, there has been modest warming of about 10 11 0.8C, and there has been a general improvement in the human condition.
-Costs of warming are unproven and are generally based on 12 model projections and speculations concerning impacts rather than 13 observed data.
-In contrast, the benefits of both warming and 14 increased CO2 are clearer.
-CO2 is a plant fertilizer, and the increasing 15 levels over the past two centuries are significant contributors to 16 increased agricultural productivity.
-Noteworthy is the fact that levels 17 18 of CO2 below 150 parts per million by volume would probably end life on the planet - an unusual property for something commonly 19 referred to as a pollutant.
-Warming also leads to decreased winter 20 21 mortality.
-Warming itself, at the levels that might realistically be anticipated (i.e., under 2C for the foreseeable future) is estimated to be 22 net beneficial.
-The policy risks of limiting the clean burning of fossil 23 fuels are clear and are likely to exceed such risks of climate change as 24 may exist, particularly when the economic and social impacts of 25 26 higher energy prices are considered.
+- to warming (or in most cases increasing at all).
+Even where trends exist, such as summer Arctic ice cover, the reduction has reversed in the last few years; also, Antarctic sea ice has been increasing throughout the satellite era.
+Sea level rise has been occurring since the end of the last glaciation.
+Changes in instrumentation make it impossible to say whether the rate is actually increasing.
+Warming should actually reduce the incidence of extreme weather. - Could you summarize your principal conclusions as to the costs 8 Q. 9 and benefits of controlling CO2 emissions? - A. Over the past 200 years, there has been modest warming of about 0.8C, and there has been a general improvement in the human 11 condition.
+Costs of warming are unproven and are generally based on 12 model projections and speculations concerning impacts rather than observed data.
+In contrast, the benefits of both warming and increased CO2 are clearer.
+CO2 is a plant fertilizer, and the increasing levels over the past two centuries are significant contributors to increased agricultural productivity.
+Noteworthy is the fact that levels of CO2 below 150 parts per million by volume would probably end life on the planet - an unusual property for something commonly referred to as a pollutant.
+Warming also leads to decreased winter mortality.
+Warming itself, at the levels that might realistically be 22 anticipated (i.e., under 2C for the foreseeable future) is estimated to be net beneficial.
+The policy risks of limiting the clean burning of fossil 23 fuels are clear and are likely to exceed such risks of climate change as 25 may exist, particularly when the economic and social impacts of higher energy prices are considered.

-O. Have you prepared a report that contains your opinions?
-1 2 A. Yes.
-My report is attached as Lindzen Exhibit 2.
-Are you familiar with the history of the IPCC climate change 3 Q. models and predictions?
-4 Yes.
-I have been involved with the IPCC models, predictions, and A. 5 reports for more than 20 years.
-In 1995, I contributed to the IPCC 6 Second Assessment.
-In 2001, I was a lead author in a chapter of the 7 IPCC report.
-8 Do you have an opinion regarding their accuracy or their 9 Q. suitability as a basis for regulatory action to reduce greenhouse 10 gas emissions?
-11 Because the models use an inappropriately high climate 12 A. Yes. sensitivity and do not properly address feedbacks, aerosols, and other 13 factors and issues outlined in my report, the IPCC models should not 14 be used to estimate the social cost of carbon.
-They do not provide 15 16 accurate or reliable information.
-Indeed, the IPCC insists that its
+- 1 Q. Have you prepared a report that contains your opinions? - 2 A. Yes.
+My report is attached as Lindzen Exhibit 2. - 3 Q. Are you familiar with the history of the IPCC climate change - 4 models and predictions? - 5 A. Yes.
+I have been involved with the IPCC models, predictions, and - 6 reports for more than 20 years.
+In 1995, I contributed to the IPCC - 7 Second Assessment.
+In 2001, I was a lead author in a chapter of the - 8 IPCC report. - 9 Q. Do you have an opinion regarding their accuracy or their - suitability as a basis for regulatory action to reduce greenhouse - gas emissions? - 12 A. Yes.
+Because the models use an inappropriately high climate - sensitivity and do not properly address feedbacks, aerosols, and other - factors and issues outlined in my report, the IPCC models should not - be used to estimate the social cost of carbon.
+They do not provide - accurate or reliable information.
+Indeed, the IPCC insists that its - model results be considered as 'scenarios' rather than predictions.

-III.
+18 III.
 CLIMATE SENSITIVITY

-19 Q. What is climate sensitivity?

-A. Climate sensitivity is a measure of the change in global equilibrium temperature (i.e., the amount of warming) that would result if CO2 concentrations doubled from preindustrial levels of approximately 275 ppm.
+- 19 Q. What is climate sensitivity? - 20 A. Climate sensitivity is a measure of the change in global equilibrium - 21 temperature (i.e., the amount of warming) that would result if CO2 - concentrations doubled from preindustrial levels of approximately 275 - 23 ppm. - 24 Q. Has any particular climate sensitivity value been proven? - 25 A. No. - 26 Q. What does the current IPCC report say about climate sensitivity?